Why upgrade to carbon dioxide (CO2)

 Floodwater species develop in early spring in woodland snowmelt pools and during the summer in woodland and open field rainwater pools or drainage ditches that hold water for a few weeks to months.

 A number of floodwater breeding species occur throughout the US and can cause serious annoyance around dusk.
-Some of the more common species are: the inland floodwater mosquito (Aedes vexans), the woodland pool mosquito (Aedes canadensis), the glades mosquito (Psorophora columbiae), the gallinipper (Psorophora ciliata), the common malaria mosquito (Anopheles quadrimaculatus), the southern house mosquito (Culex quinquefasciatus), the unbanded saltmarsh mosquito (Culex salinarius), the winter marsh mosquito (Culiseta inornata) and other species that do not have common names (Aedes atlanticus, Aedes infirmatus, or Psorophora ferox).
+Some of the more common species are: the common floodwater mosquito (Aedes vexans), the woodland pool mosquito (Aedes canadensis), the striped floodwater mosquito (Aedes trivattatus), the dark rice-field mosquito (Psorophora columbiae), the common white footed mosquito (Psorophora ferox), the gallinipper (Psorophora ciliata), the common malaria mosquito (Anopheles quadrimaculatus), the southern house mosquito (Culex quinquefasciatus), the unbanded saltmarsh mosquito (Culex salinarius), the winter marsh mosquito (Culiseta inornata) and other species that do not have common names (Aedes atlanticus, Aedes infirmatus, or Psorophora ferox).